jina-ai/jina/docs/chapters/traversal/index.md

 The matched document `match` is a document without any parents, so it stays at the same level as `root` with a granularity value of 0.
 Meanwhile, since `match` is the retrieved result from `root`, so the `adjacency` increased to 1.

-By default, the `root` node has an `adjacency` of 0, and the value increases by 1 when it hit a `match`.
+By default, the `root` node has an `adjacency` of 0, and the value increases by 1 when it hits a `match`.

 ## Let's go deeper: Recursive Document Representation

 Till now, we've introduced `chunks` and `matches` **with a depth of 1**.
 While in a real-world scenario, things could be much more complicated than this.
-For instance, a `Chunk` could be further divided into small chunks, and a chunk at any level might have it's own `matches` at that level.
+For instance, a `chunk` could be further divided into small chunks, and a chunk at any level might have it's own `matches` at that level.

 ![go-deeper](https://hanxiao.io/2020/08/28/What-s-New-in-Jina-v0-5/blog-post-v050-protobuf-documents.jpg)